-#3: You are required to submit official transcripts from all undergraduate and graduate institutions attended, delivered from the institution(s) directly to NPS Admissions; we do not accept transcripts submitted by the applicant.
+- After submitting your application, official transcripts must be ordered from all undergraduate and graduate institutions attended and be delivered from the institutions directly to NPS Admissions or via the institutions' designated transcript exchange service.

+- NPS does not accept transcripts submitted by the applicant.

-• Transcripts must be electronically delivered to admissions@nps.edu or mailed to: Admissions Office (Official Transcripts), Naval Postgraduate School, 1 University Circle, Herrmann Hall 061A, Monterey, CA 93943.
+- Transcripts must be electronically delivered to admissions@nps.edu or mailed to:

+- Admissions Office (Official Transcripts)

+- Naval Postgraduate School

+- 1 University Circle, Herrmann Hall 061A

+- Monterey, CA 93943